Tank Memorial Ypres Salient, Poelkapelle

 The Honorary Chairman, Friends of the Tank Memorial Ypres Salient, Mr Chris Lock, Surmont De Volsberghestraat 32, Apartment 2, 8900 Ypres, Belgium

 The Friends of the Tank Memorial Ypres Salient organize an annual ceremony at the TMYS.

 Also on certain dates during the year a Tank Corps flag-raising ceremony takes place at the memorial, commemorating the men of the Tank Corps in action:

-For information about the Tank Memorial Ypres Salient, on how to join the Friends and details of ceremonies visit the website at:
+For information about the Tank Memorial Ypres Salient, on how to join the Friends and details of ceremonies email or visit the website: